dexloom/claude-code-sdk-rust-sonnet/README.md

 ## MCP (Model Context Protocol) Support

-The SDK provides full MCP support for both external and in-process servers:
+The SDK provides MCP support in two ways:

-### External MCP Servers
+### External MCP Servers (Recommended for Claude CLI)

+External servers run as separate processes and are fully supported by Claude CLI:

 ```rust
 use std::collections::HashMap;